 - Shopping and dining in a historical spa town

 - Seeing eerie plumes of steam rise from natural springs

 The area is most easily accessed by bus or car.

-From the center of Noboribetsu, head over the hill by bus or car to the onsen hot spring (15-20 minutes).
-Parking is available at the hot springs hotels, or in smaller public parking lots.
+From Noboribetsu Station, take a bus or drive (15-20 minutes).
+Parking is available at the hot springs hotels or in smaller public parking lots.

 From Sapporo, Noboribetsu is 90 minutes to two hours by train.

 The Noboribetsu hot springs are considered among the top ten in the country

 Many hotels have day-use bathing hours for visiting guests, with numerous baths to choose from

 The mineral-rich waters of the area that bubble up from the ground are renowned for their healing properties.
 Milky-white sulfur-infused waters soften and refresh the skin.
 Other salt-rich and metal-rich pools have different health benefits, which are often proudly listed in the bathing areas of each hotel.
 Spending a day in the baths can be not only relaxing but also revitalizing.

 Stretch your legs